gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 `KubernetesServerV3` message will be added as a new field to the [`PaginatedResource`][paginatedresource] message, and the current `KubeService` field will be deprecated.

 With `KubernetesServerV3`, Teleport can create a different Kubernetes Server for each Kubernetes cluster available, and it's possible to create and stop Heartbeats independently without interrupting access to other Kubernetes clusters served by the same Kubernetes service.

-### Limitations

-Teleport will only provide access to API and will not enroll databases or applications like Prometheus or Grafana that configurable in a situation where Teleport Agent is present in the cluster.

-The IAM mapping between Teleport IAM Role and Kubernetes roles is a complex and tedious process that must happen per cluster.
-Without it, Teleport cannot enroll clusters.
-The AWS EKS team has a feature request to add an external API that allows configuring access to the cluster without manually editing the `configmap` ([aws/containers-roadmap#185](https://github.com/aws/containers-roadmap/issues/185)).

-## Security

-From a security perspective, the `eks:DescribeCluster` and `eks:ListClusters` methods do not give direct access to the cluster and only allow the callee to grab the endpoint and CA certificate.

-The credentials that grant access into the cluster are generated by [AWS IAM authenticator][awsiamauthenticator] and are short-lived.
-The TTL is defined by the IAM role's creator in AWS IAM console.
-After the expiration date, the token can no longer be used to access the cluster and is invalid.

-In order to Teleport to be able to connect to the cluster, its role must be present in `aws-auth` configmap with the desired group permissions.
-As described above, the permissions required for Teleport to operate in this mode do not give him the possibility to create or delete resources, that it can only happen via impersonation.

-`teleport kube configure` should run against EKS clusters with `system:masters` permissions to create RBAC permissions and edit the `configmap/aws-auth` in the `kube-system` namespace.
-It is a security concern, but it is encouraged to run the command locally to prevent the leak of credentials that grant control of EKS clusters.

 ## Future work